electerious/basicSlider/README.md

 ## Options

-The option-object can include the following properties:
+The option object can include the following properties:

 ```js
 {